Fascy Moisture BOMB Hand Cream

 I love my hand creams and I use a lot of them.
 I have really dry skin and my hands are to, so I simply need to maintain my hands as well as my face and body.

 This hand cream is nothing special, it does what it is supposed to in the terms of moisturizing my hands.
 It penetrates rather quick and don’t seem to leave any stickiness after using.
 The scent is really strong and according to me, way too much.
 But I am sensitive to strong scents so it might be perfect for you.
 I did get the strawberry scent and it does smell strawberry, but it is not a natural scent of strawberry, more chemically smelled strawberries (if that makes any sense).
 I have a hand cream I usually fall back to, and it is one from Neutrogena (will have to do a review on that soon as well).
-I do feel that a hand cream needs to do more than just moisturize also keep the balance of moisture in my skin, and I don’t feel that this one does.
+To me it is important that a hand cream needs to do more than just moisturize also keep the balance of moisture in my skin, and I don’t feel that this one does.

 But I will keep on using it, and it is a perfect hand cream on the go.